SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/EEW.rst

 acceleration, velocity and displacement from raw acceleration and velocity waveforms.
 The envelopes are uses by two EEW algorithms:

-- The :ref:`VS` (`Virtual Seismologist`) algorithm, receives envelopes from the the :ref:`sceewenv` module, and provides near instantaneous estimates of earthquake magnitude as soon as SeisComP origins are available.
+- The :ref:`VS` (`Virtual Seismologist`) algorithm, receives envelopes from the :ref:`sceewenv` module, and provides near instantaneous estimates of earthquake magnitude as soon as SeisComP origins are available.

 - The :ref:`FinDer` (`Finite-Fault Rupture Detector`) algorithm, is integrated in a single module with the envelope and the *finder* libraries, and matches emerging patterns of strong motion from the seismic network with most likely seismic sources to predict the location and size of finite faults.

 In addition, the :ref:`sceewlog` module creates log output and mails solutions once a new event is fully processed.
 It also provides an interface to send